Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Introduction

-The analysis in Sun et al.~\cite{Sun2017} removed the Common Value assumption and partially removed the Uniformity assumption.
+The analysis in Sun et al.~\cite{Sun2017} removed the CV assumption and partially removed the UP assumption.
 However, this came at the cost of achieving no parallel speedup.
-They also noted that a hard bound on the parameter $q$ could be replaced by a probabilistic bound, which in practice is more plausible.
+They also noted that a hard bound on the parameter $q$ could be replaced by a probabilistic bound, which in practice seems more plausible.

+As already mentioned, a companion work~\cite{CCT2018} shows the bound on $q$ in this paper is tight.

-Avron et al.~\cite{ADG2015} proposed and analyzed an asynchronous and randomized version of the Gauss-Seidel algorithm for solving symmetric and positive definite matrix systems.
-They pointed out that in practice delays depend on the random choice of direction (which corresponds to coordinate choice in our case), which is indeed one of the sources leading to Undoing of Uniformity.
-Their analysis bypasses this issue with their Assumption A-4, which states that delays are independent of the coordinate being updated, but the already mentioned experimental study of Sun et al.~indicates that this assumption does not hold in general.
+\hide{ Avron et al.~\cite{ADG2015} proposed and analyzed an asynchronous and randomized version of the Gauss-Seidel algorithm for solving symmetric and positive definite matrix systems.
+They pointed out that in practice delays depend on the random choice of direction (which corresponds to coordinate choice in our case).
+Their analysis bypasses this issue with their Assumption A-4, which states that delays are independent of the coordinate being updated, but the already mentioned experimental study of Sun et al.~indicates that this assumption does not hold in general. }

 Another widely studied approach to speeding up gradient and coordinate descent is the use of acceleration.
-Very recently, attempts have been made to combine acceleration and parallelism~\cite{hannah2018a2bcd,fang2018accelerating,CT2018}.
+Recently, attempts have been made to combine acceleration and parallelism~\cite{hannah2018a2bcd,fang2018accelerating,CT2018}.
 But at this point, these results do not extend to non-smooth functions.

+In a companion work, Cheung and Cole~\cite{CC2018} analyzed asynchronous tatonnement in a class of economies for which tatonnement is equivalent to gradient descent.
+They gave worst-case analyses for a special family of convex functions arising in these settings~\cite{CCD2013}, while this work focuses on stochastic analyses. \hide{ The convex functions studied in~\cite{CC2018} do not have global Lipschitz parameters, so their update rule needs to be constrained to ensure that their analyses can proceed with local Lipschitz parameters. }